-Director of Christian Ethics and Biblical Worldview
+Director of the Center for Biblical Worldview

 David is the author of FRC's Biblical Worldview Series, which seeks to help Christians and Christian leaders apply the teachings of the Bible to difficult moral questions.